troglobit/libuev/README.md

 libuEv | Simple event loop for Linux
 ====================================

-> "Why an event loop library, why not use threads?"
+> "Why an event loop, why not use threads?"

 With the advent of light-weight processes (threads) programmers these days have a [golden hammer](http://c2.com/cgi/wiki?GoldenHammer) they often swing without consideration.
 Event loops and non-blocking I/O is often a far easier approach, as well as less error prone.

-The purpose of many applications is, with a little logic sprikled on top, to act on: network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
+The purpose of many applications is, with a little logic sprinkled on top, to act on: network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
 Such applications are often very well suited to use an event loop.